 A: Yes, the cost of litigating a divorce in New Jersey is typically more expensive than settling it.
 Litigation involves filing fees, court costs, and attorney’s fees.

 5. Are there any alternatives to a costly divorce in New Jersey?

 A: Yes, there are alternatives to a costly divorce in New Jersey.
 It may be possible to negotiate a settlement agreement.

 It is important to understand that the cost of a divorce can vary greatly depending on the complexity of the case.
-A divorce lawyer can provide invaluable advice and guidance throughout the process.
+A lawyer can provide invaluable advice and guidance throughout the NJ divorce process.
 While the cost of a divorce lawyer can be expensive, it is usually worth it in the end to ensure the divorce settlement is comprehensive and that your rights are protected during the process.